-The government-wide, proprietary fund, and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+The government-wide, proprietary fund, and fiduciary fund financial statements are reported using the economic resources measurement focus and the full accrual basis of accounting.
 Revenues are recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Lyon County considers all revenue as available if collected within 60 days after the end of the current period.
 Property taxes are recognized as revenue in the year for which they are levied provided they are also available.
 Shared revenues are generally recognized in the period the appropriation goes into effect and the revenues are available.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met and are available.
 Property and other taxes, licenses, and interest are all considered susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on long-term debt, compensated absences, and claims and judgments, which are recognized as expenditures to the extent they have matured.
+Expenditures are recognized as expenditures to the extent they have matured.
 Proceeds of long-term debt and acquisitions under capital leases are reported as other financing sources.